mbforbes/website-3/posts/garage/image-placeholder-development-page.md

 > I notice that everything that has a redirect (using `redirect-from.njk`) is also being rebuilt every time.
 This is irrelevant time-wise but I'm curious, so I wonder whether it's worth reaching out to [Brian](https://brianm.me/posts/eleventy-redirect-from/) and asking him about it.
 I guess I could try to solve it first (I'm guessing it's the `collections.all`).

 Amazingly, `srcset` and `sizes` worked for v1 and v2!
 All of the pre-work has paid off.

+## Epilogue

+Holy crap, that was an absolutely wild amount of work.
+But I am thrilled that now every image on the site has:
+- `width` and `height` attributes to prevent layout shifts
+- a temporary background color^[This is a dark red, green, or blue depending on inline, v1, or v2.]
+- a ~28 byte `data-thumbhash-b64` thumbhash attribute that gets rendered quickly on page load^[Maps lack the thumbhash because of display issues, but honestly they look good without it.]
+- a `srcset` attribute with image variants going down by half through < 500px
+- a `sizes` attribute which describes the nearly correct size, while maintaining any equal-height column layout

+This was done for cover images; v1 and v2 image macros, both full-width and inline-limited; inline markdown images; city maps; and city pics.
+- The v1 layout was the hardest, requiring me to convert all height-limiting logic to width-limiting to get image sizes to work correctly
+- Embedded videos were second-hardest, with youtube and vimeo behaving differently with the same CSS
+- Inline images were the most fun, because I got to pre-compute thumbhashes and image resizes that run in a pre-build script.^[This let me learn more about node.js, and use utilities to replace `find` and `grep` with node alternatives, plus a progress bar.]
+- Finally trying Eleventy `--incremental` builds was the most satisfying, because now my rebuilds are instant
+- And through this exploration, I finally have a plan for v2 (or maybe even v1) macros to support non-height-matching images going forward by exactly computing the width percentages.^[My [question](https://github.com/11ty/eleventy/discussions/2998) for doing this cleanly in a single CSS file has gone unanswered thus far, though.]
+But even better, with `srcset` and `sizes` working, I may not need to ever actually do this, because the browser seems willing to retrieve the same size version of different images with different orientations in a single row, keeping their heights identical.
+    - I guess I'll need to re-read my v2 thoughts about this.
+There would be a lot of space savings with smaller exports, but retrieving smaller sizes might take care of this.